RAS HORTICULTURE AWARDS PROGRAM (HAP) - 2017 Program Update

-The Raleigh Aquarium Society has restarted its Horticulture Award Program (HAP) to encourage members to maintain aquatic plants and to share with others the knowledge they have gained.
+The Raleigh Aquarium Society has revised its Horticulture Award Program (HAP) to encourage more members to maintain and reproduce aquatic plants, make them more widely available and to share their knowledge, aquatic gardening experiences and aquascaping talents.
 The program is open to all members.

 TO GET CREDIT